 Welcome.
-In my current role as a casual research fellow at Deakin University’s Faculty of Arts and Education, I support scholarly research and publication projects.
+I am currently Senior Lecturer and Deputy Director of Practical Legal Training at the University of New South Wales Law School.
 As a lawyer and scholar interested in legal education and professional practice, I draw on sociological and cultural theories of practice to study research- and practice-based approaches to education for the professions.
-During July-December 2016, I will be a learning design consultant to the College of Law Australia and New Zealand, for its post-graduate applied law programs.

 Published online by The Law Teacher on 12 April 2016, this article joined the top 3 ‘most-read’ list within two months.